 For business owners, failing to meet OSHA and NEC clearance requirements can lead to serious legal and financial penalties.
 These codes are not suggestions—they are enforceable regulations.
 If an inspector visits your property and finds violations, you could be hit with substantial fines.
 This is especially true in commercial or industrial settings where employee safety is paramount.
 Non-compliance shows a disregard for established safety standards, which can put your business in a difficult position with regulatory authorities.
 Adhering to the rules is the most straightforward way to protect your business and your team from unnecessary legal headaches and expenses.

-How It Affects Your Insurance and Liability
+How Does It Affect Your Insurance and Liability?

 Your insurance provider also pays close attention to electrical safety.
 In the event of a fire or accident, an investigation will almost certainly check for compliance with safety codes.
 If they find that a blocked panel contributed to the incident or delayed emergency response, your claim could be denied, leaving you to cover the full cost of damages.
 Even without an incident, some insurers may view non-compliance as an increased risk, which can lead to higher premiums.
 For businesses, this extends to liability.
 If an employee or visitor is injured due to an inaccessible panel, your company could be found negligent.
 Ensuring your system is up to code with professional electrical service and repairs is a key step in protecting your investment.